smittytone/PreviewYaml/README.md

 Certain YAML features — custom tags — are not as yet correctly rendered by PreviewYAML’s YAML library.

-I have noted crashes in the cade that triggers thumbnail generation and calls PreviewYaml’s Yaml Thumbnailer extension.
-This results in some YAML files showing generic icons (others may show thumbnails).
-This issus is under investigation.
+A YAML file containing `.nan`, `.inf` and/or `-.inf` values will prevent PreviewYAML from rendering the file.
+This is under investigation.

+Any YAML files showing generic icons will have suffered an initial rendering error.
+Changing the icon size often causes the thumbnail to appear correctly, but because Finder caches thumbnails, going back to the original icon size does not cause the icon to be redrawn.
+This issue is under investigation.

 ## Source Code ##